spreston4/weather-dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```

-## Current Issues
-* Not adapted for mobile devices.

 ## Contact Me
 GitHub: [spreston4](https://github.com/spreston4)